 Campaign Source (utm_source)

 The source is simply who sent the visitor to your site.
-When using a production or distribution service, use the name of the service (eg. mailchimp, uvmlistserv, burlingtonfreepress).
+When using a production or distribution service, use the name of the service (eg. mailchimp, uvmlistserv, burlingtonfreepress, salesforce).
 If you handle the production and distribution yourself or when using print, use a descriptive term that allows you to distinguish this delivery platform or source from others, especially those that use the same medium.